Auto Repair Financing: Options And Alternatives To Consider

-There are a lot of costs to owning a car, and one of the most dreaded is having to pay for an expensive emergency repair job.
-What’s worse is when the maintenance or damage isn’t covered by your warranty or insurance.
+Lots of costs are involved with owning a car, and one of the most dreaded is the bill for an expensive emergency repair job.
+Even worse is when the maintenance or damage isn’t covered by your warranty or insurance.
 Unless you have a second vehicle at home that you can use in the meantime, you may need the cash for the repair on hand immediately.

 Fortunately, you have options.
 Auto repair loans exist to lend you the cash you need to get your car back on the road pronto.
-The article below will review your auto repair financing options and how they work, as well as any risks involved.
+Let’s take a look at your auto repair financing options, how they work and any risks involved.

-Before you go shopping for auto repair loans, be sure that you’ve contacted your auto insurance company to see if they will or won’t cover the repairs.
+Before you go shopping for auto repair loans, be sure you’ve contacted your auto insurance company to see if they’ll cover the repairs.
 You may also want to get a second opinion from another mechanic or negotiate a lower price.
 Once you’re sure the repairs aren’t insured and you’ve reached a final cost estimate, it’s time to review your loan options.

 Here are some common ways to pay for expensive car repairs.

-A personal loan can be used for a lot of different things, including auto repair jobs.
+You can use a personal loan in a lot of ways, including to pay for auto repair jobs.
 Personal loans are a type of installment loan, meaning you can repay the borrowed loan amount over a period of time in predetermined monthly payments.
 If you need cash fast, a personal loan can be the way to go.

 Pay attention to the terms of your personal loan, which can include the following information:

-- Your type of loan.
-There are two types of personal loans: secured and unsecured.
-If your loan is secured, that means you’ve put something up as collateral to “secure” the loan.
-Typically for this scenario, you might put the car itself up as collateral, but it can be anything of similar or equal value.
+- Loan type: There are two types of personal loans: secured and unsecured.
+If your loan is secured, you’ve put something up as collateral to “secure” the loan.
+In this scenario, you might put the car itself up as collateral, but it can be anything of similar or equal value.

-- Additional fees.
-You may owe processing and origination fees for the loan.
-Late payments can also mean late fees, and depending on your lender, there may be prepayment penalties for paying your loan back early.
+- Additional fees: You may owe processing and origination fees for the loan.
+Late payments can also mean late fees, and depending on your lender, you could face prepayment penalties for paying your loan back early.

-- Interest rate and APR.
-Your interest rate will depend largely upon your credit score and is the percentage charged for borrowing the loan.
-The annual percentage rate (APR) will usually be higher than your interest and includes additional fees, like the ones mentioned above.
+- Interest rate and APR: Your interest rate – the percentage charged for borrowing the loan – will be influenced significantly by your credit score.
+The annual percentage rate (APR) will usually be higher than your interest rate and includes additional fees, like the ones mentioned above.

-- Repayment period.
-This is the period of time in which you can pay back the loan, based on the amount of your monthly payments.
-Personal loan terms are typically 36 – 60 months.
+- Repayment period: This is the period of time when you can pay back the loan based on the amount of your monthly payments.
+Personal loan terms are typically 12 – 60 months but sometimes longer.

-Personal loans can get you your cash fast – within a week or even days – and offer fixed rates so that you’ll be paying the same amount every month.
-Because of their shorter terms and the fact they are unsecured, the interest and monthly payments may be higher than with secured long-term loans.
+Personal loans can give you cash quickly – within a week or even a few business days – and offer fixed rates so you’ll be paying the same amount every month.
+Because of personal loans’ shorter terms and the fact that these loans are unsecured, the monthly payment and interest rate may be higher than with secured long-term loans.
 On the brighter side, this just means you can pay your loan back more quickly.

-Unless there’s no other way you can get yourself the money you need, we recommend avoiding payday loans and saving yourself a future headache.
+Unless there’s no other way to get the money you need, it’s probably wise to avoid payday loans.

-Like payday loans, car title loans are short-term financing options, only in exchange for the loan you hand over the title to your vehicle.
-Repayment, plus fees, is usually due 30 days after the loan is issued.
+Like payday loans, car title loans are short-term financing options that require you to exchange your vehicle’s title for the loan.
+Repayment, plus fees, is usually due 15 or 30 days after the loan is issued.
 Failure to make that due date can lead to your car being repossessed.
 You can roll over your payment, but the typical APR for a car title loan is 300%.